yy3488/b9122/grading/comments.md

 ## academia versus industry

 I know that in other classes, you are required to comment every line of your code.

+That may be the case in academia, when you are learning to code.
+The comments are like training wheels and they help you at the beginning.
+They also help the teacher grade your code, to make sure that the code you wrote is what you meant to write.

-That may be the case in academia, but it's not the case in industry, and so it's not in this class either.
+It's not the case in industry, and so it's not the case in this class either.
+We use GradeScope to make sure that write the right code.
+It's time to remove those training wheels.

+In industry, where your code has to be read and maintained by other people, not just by you.
+Comments slow down the reading; only add comments when the slowness they introduce is more than compensated by the clarity they bring.

 ## Google Python Style Guide